Internal Contact Information

 With this background and experience, Dr. Romagnolo is well suited to be an investigator in Project 1, “Molecular and Metagenomic Characteristics of Early-Onset Colorectal Cancers.”
 He has extensive experience in leading epigenetic studies with cell culture and in vivo tumor models.

 Formerly, Dr. Romagnolo has been a PI on several federal grants that have focused on impact of dietary exposures to agonists of nuclear receptors on epigenetic regulation of tumor suppressor genes.
 Recently, in collaboration with other colleagues at the University of Arizona Cancer Center he has developed studies of bile acid regulation in genetic (Apc, Fxr) models of colon cancer.
 This work was recently selected for outstanding recognition at the 2015 Experimental Biology Meetings in Boston, MA.
 He is well suited to be a Co-Investigator for the proposed project.

-Some of his research reveals humans are exposed to a complex mixture of ligands of the aromatic hydrocarbon receptor (AhR).
+Some of Dr. Romagnolo's research reveals humans are exposed to a complex mixture of ligands of the aromatic hydrocarbon receptor (AhR).
 Prototypical AhR agonists include the polycyclic aromatic hydrocarbon (PAH) benzo[a]pyrene (B[a]P), and the dioxin-like compound 2,3,7,8 tetrachlorodibenzene(p)dioxin (TCDD).

 Increased incidence of breast cancer is documented in human populations of industrialized areas where high levels of dioxins are found in the air, soil, drinking water, and cow milk.
 Unlike PAH, TCDD is not metabolized and it promotes tumor development.
 Population studies reported the presence of TCDD in breast milk, suggesting this agent may accumulate in breast tissue and be a potential risk factor in mammary neoplasia.